ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 ## Matching configured conditions

-A product price can be considered only when the values in the sales order match the configured applicability conditions.
+A product price can be considered only when the values in the sales document match the configured applicability conditions.

 If a product price record contains multiple applicability conditions, all of them must match for the price to be considered.